darkterra/mongo-scheduler/README.md

   throw err;
 }
 //
-// This event is triggered daily at 23h00:00 and allows you to retrieve the list
+// This event is triggered daily (for 5 years) at 10h00:00 and allows you to retrieve the list
 // of credit cards that expires in a month.
 The server only has to send emails to users
 ```